 My name is Eric Walker.
 I have a degree in engineering (electrical) from Rensselaer Polytechnic Institute.

-Something over four decades ago, in the later 1970s, I began an intensive study of baseball that I still pursue.
+Something now approaching a half-century ago, in the later 1970s, I began an intensive study of baseball that I still pursue.
 That study was twofold: theoretical analysis using the mathematical techniques described throughout this site, and practical, meaning spending hours virtually every day down in major-league clubhouses, dugouts, press boxes, and front offices.
 To manage that second part, I drew on prior experience in radio broadcasting and made myself into a duly credentialed sports journalist.
 Based in the San Francisco Bay Area, I had daily access to two teams (and thus both leagues), meaning a home game to cover almost every day.

 I soon came to have a daily five-minute “module” on baseball that was syndicated to interested public-radio stations around the country; during its heyday, it was carried on about two dozen stations, roughly half in what the trade calls “major markets”.
 I also did the occasional free-lance magazine piece.

-In 1982, my book The Sinister First Baseman and Other Observations, a diverse collection of essays on baseball, was published; Hall-of-Famer Frank Robinson (then manager of the San Francisco Giants) was kind enough to write the foreword to that book, whose cover you can see at the right.
+In 1982, my book The Sinister First Baseman and Other Observations, a diverse collection of essays on baseball (actually written in 1981), was published; Hall-of-Famer Frank Robinson (then manager of the San Francisco Giants) was kind enough to write the foreword to that book, whose cover you can see at the right.

 Meanwhile, my theoretical studies (based originally on the pioneering work of the now-underappreciated Earnshaw Cook) had advanced to the point where I felt they were capable of practical use by a ball club.
 In the 1980s, the San Francisco Giants took me on as a consultant.

-Soon after Frank Robinson left the Giants, so did I. Shortly thereafter, I was taken on by the Oakland Athletics, in particular by then-GM Sandy Alderson (later executive VP of Major-League Baseball, then CEO of the Padres, then GM of the Mets, now back with the A’s as a consultant), to whom I subsequently reported direct.
+Soon after Frank Robinson left the Giants, so did I. Shortly thereafter, I was taken on by the Oakland Athletics, in particular by then-GM Sandy Alderson, to whom I subsequently reported direct.
 I remained on contract with the Athletics from then till I moved out of California in the late 1990s.

 When Billy Beane was appointed AGM of the Athletics, Sandy asked that I prepare some material for Billy that would explain what I do and, in the larger sense, explain to Billy the A’s front-office philosophy, which was largely based on the analytic approach.
 Billy subsequently remarked (to Michael Lewis, author of Moneyball) that in reading that report it was as if the scales fell from his eyes (those words are as Michael reported them back to me).
 I do know that Billy subsequently had that report copied and sent out to all of the A’s minor-league staff and scouts as an explanation of the A’s philosophy.

-(I am, to be honest, not happy with the discussion in Moneyball; I don’t think a somewhat technical 62-page report is best described by the term “pamphlet”, and there is little or nothing in the book to suggest that I ever did anything for the A’s beyond prepare that one document.
+(I am, to be honest, not happy with the discussion in Moneyball; I don’t think a somewhat technical 62-page report is well described by the term “pamphlet”, and there is little or nothing in the book to suggest that I ever did anything for the A’s beyond prepare that one document.
 Sigh.
-That, I suppose, is what comes of keeping a low profile.)
+That, I suppose, is what comes of keeping a low profile.
+See the aptly titled article “The Forgotten Man of Moneyball” at Deadspin.)

 There is another history in which much more discussion of that period appears, Alan Schwarz’s book The Numbers Game; Alan was rather kinder in evaluating my role.
 I do think it is neither vain nor exaggerating to say that I had a large share in establishing the principles by which the A’s reached the immense success they did—as documented in Moneyball—and which success has in turn spawned other progressive front offices whose impact is now being felt.
 Put more simply, I think I have, in my modest way, helped transform the game.